 UK Scholarships for Indian Students

 There are an array of scholarships for Indian students to study in UK which you must explore to fund your higher studies there.
-To help you finance the cost of studying in UK and helps you meet the daily living cost in UK, here are the best scholarships you must know about:
+To help you finance the cost of studying in the UK and helps you meet the daily living cost in the UK, here are the best scholarships you must know about:

 - Chevening Scholarships offered by the UK government to international students planning to pursue master’s degree programs at the leading universities in the country.

 - UK University Scholarships offered by the University of Cambridge, University College London, King’s College London, Imperial College London, University of Oxford, etc.

-- Erasmus Mundus by the European Union for those selected for the European master’s degree by EU.
+- Erasmus Mundus by the European Union for those selected for the European master’s degree by the EU.

 - Commonwealth Scholarship and Fellowship Plan for one-year master’s courses as well as a doctoral degree of three to four years in the UK.